 We will now look at data comparing year 1 and year 2 of COVID.
 The years will run from 2nd March to the 1st March as we only started accurate data collection in March of 2020 therefore day 0 will be March 2nd 2020.

 Please note that during the first wave we did not have wide spread testing therefore cases in the first wave should be much higher than what’s shown on the graph.
 With that said we have experienced a large amount of cases during the summer of 2021 which our government puts down to the Delta variant.
-It is clear to see that after vaccination it appears that the virus is spreading more easily than before.
+It is clear to see that after vaccination it the virus is spreading more easily than before.

 95% of vulnerable people were vaccinated at the end of March 2021 however, we’re still seeing significant death in these older age ranges.
-The amount of death in the older age ranges appears to be around 30% less now than before vaccination (see the below graphs).
+The amount of death in the older age ranges appears to be lower now than before vaccination (see the below graphs).
 Looking at the above the graphs, the general death rate during the third wave appears to be 5 times less than expected when compared to the amount of cases.
 The lower death rate could be for the following reasons;

 - Case-demic conditions driven by poor quality PCR tests.
 Once we control for population the age profile of cases looked very different in the third wave in comparison to the first and second wave raising red flags.